takov751/takov751/README.md

 </h3>

-I am interested in cybersecurity and technology overall ,with a realist privacy-conscious point of view.
-At this point of time I am seeking my first IT related job as well.
+I am interested in cybersecurity, coding and  technology overall ,with a realist privacy-conscious point of view.
+At this point of time I am seeking my first IT related job mostly in Software development or DevSecOps.

 <h3 align="center">
 Related Links 🔗